front-end-foundations/FlexNav/README.md

 - [What is Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)
 - See how far you can get on [Flexbox Froggy](http://flexboxfroggy.com/)
-- Review the MDN links to JavaScript documentation below
+- Review the JavaScript documentation on MDN

 ---